Frequently Asked Questions

 When can I visit the Whitworth campus?

 We welcome and encourage transfer students to visit campus and get a feel for whether Whitworth is a good fit for you.
-Throughout the year, we offer transfer students visit opportunities that can include a campus tour, a class visit, an admissions/financial aid presentation, meals in the dining hall, meetings with professors and coaches, and an overnight stay in one of our residence halls.
-Please go to www.whitworth.edu/visit for information about campus visits, or call the admissions office at 800.533.4668 or 509.777.4786 to speak with our campus visit coordinator.
+Throughout the year, we offer transfer students visit opportunities that can include a campus tour, a mock lecture (or class visit, if available), an admissions/financial aid presentation, meals in the dining hall, meetings with professors and coaches, and residence hall tours.
+We are also providing virtual visits for students who are not able to attend an in-person visit!
+Please go to whitworth.edu/visit for information about campus visits, or contact our admissions office at firstname.lastname@example.org or 509.777.4786 to speak with our campus visit coordinator.
 We look forward to having you on campus!

 How many students attend Whitworth?
 What is the student-faculty ratio?

-Whitworth enrolls 2,685 full-time undergraduate students.
-The student-faculty ratio is 11-to-1, and 83 percent of classes have fewer than 30 students.
-These and additional "fast facts" can be found at www.whitworth.edu/cms/about/facts-and-rankings.
+Whitworth enrolls 2,353 undergraduate students.
+The student-faculty ratio is 11:1, and 86 percent of classes have fewer than 30 students.
+These and additional "fast facts" can be found at whitworth.edu/cms/about/facts-and-rankings.